erayucar/MyWeatherApp--Compose--MVVM/README.md

 - [Gson](https://github.com/google/gson) Google Gson is of libraries for handling JSON objects
 #### Open API

-The MyWeatherApp project utilizes the [WeatherAPI](https://www.weatherapi.com), a comprehensive open API that provides data about Movie names, IMDB scores, and movie details
+The MyWeatherApp project utilizes the [WeatherAPI](https://www.weatherapi.com), a comprehensive open API that provides data about current weather, forecast, humidity and uv index.

 ###### Connect with me